You are here: Home / Blogs / Is XLPE Cable The Same As LSZH Cable?

 Function and Application

-• High-voltage systems
+• High-voltage and medium-voltage systems

-• Underground or buried projects
+• Underground or direct burial applications

 • Public buildings

-• Transport systems
+• Transportation systems

 • Data centers